KarlBiron/KarlBiron.github.io/_pages/scripting_projects_posts/Ruby_ASCII_stuffs.md

 ```
 ---
 <br />

----
 ### NOTES:
 The gsub: "g" stands for global and "sub" stands for substitute.\
 An alternative solution is the .delete method as shown below.\
     a = "\tI have some whitespaces.\t"\
     a.delete!(" ")     #=>  "\tIhavesomewhitespaces.\t"\

-The H used with the pack method gives you a hex number to string conversion.
+The H used with the pack method gives you a hex number to string conversion.\
 ---